Observe and record animal behaviour

 • Be Objective: Avoid interpreting behaviours subjectively.
 Describe what you see clearly (e.g., "The dog barked when approached by another dog").

-• Use Behavioral Checklists: If available, use specific criteria like "resting," "eating," "socializing," and "grooming."
+• Use Behavioural Checklists: If available, use specific criteria like "resting," "eating," "socialising," and "grooming."

 • Note Time and Duration: Record when behaviours occur and how long they last.
 This can highlight patterns (e.g., aggression during feeding times).